sujal-dhawan/Breast-Cancer-Histopathology-Classification/README.md

 - [cite_start]**Model Interpretability:** Integrates **Grad-CAM** visualizations to produce heatmaps that explain the model's predictions, a crucial step for building trust in clinical AI tools[cite: 21, 22].

 ## Results

-The model was trained successfully, showing a stable and consistent improvement in accuracy and decrease in loss.
-The final evaluation on the test set confirms the model's excellent performance, making only 4 mistakes on 600 unseen images.
+The model trained successfully, showing a stable increase in validation accuracy and decrease in loss.
+The final evaluation on the test set confirms the model's excellent performance.

 | Training History | Confusion Matrix |
 | :---: | :---: |